Site Map Home Contact

-Division of Debt in a Colorado divorce
+Division of Debt in a Colorado Divorce

-Lesson Summary.
-In general, debt is divided equitably, which is usually about 50 - 50.
+Summary: In general, debt is divided equitably, which is usually about 50 - 50.
 Consider options such as bankruptcy or the sale of assets such as real estate in order to pay off debt.
 Debt is often one of the major reasons for divorce.
 Plan to eliminate or reduce it before the decree is final.
 Otherwise you may be too late.

 However, the circumstances of both spouses must be examined.
 In many cases, a large amount of debt is a major reason for a divorce.